shnarazk/splr/README.md

-Splr -- SAT Solver for Propositional Logic in Rust
+A SAT Solver for Propositional Logic in Rust
 ----

-## Features

-- Splr is a pure [Rust](https://www.rust-lang.org)ic SAT solver, based on [Glucose 4.1](https://www.labri.fr/perso/lsimon/glucose/).
+Splr is a pure [Rust](https://www.rust-lang.org)ic SAT solver, based on [Glucose 4.1](https://www.labri.fr/perso/lsimon/glucose/).
+The goal is making a bleading-edge SAT solver using recent research results on SAT solvers.

-- It adopts many ideas in modern SAT solvers like:
+### Adopted ideas

+- CDCL, watch literals, VSIDS and so on from [Minisat](http://minisat.se) and the ancestors
 - Glucose-like dynamic blocking/forcing restarts based on [EMAs](https://arxiv.org/abs/1506.08905)
 - heuristics adaptation
 - pre/in-process simplification based on clause subsumption and variable elimination

+*Many thanks to SAT researchers.*

 ## Install